nemke82/n82wp/README.md

 Help will be prompted, repeat with desired command. <BR>

-Notes:
+Notes: <BR>
-Type email address after scan command, if you wish to get alert on your email address. ex. bash n82wp.sh scan ne@nemanja.io
+Type email address after scan command, if you wish to get alert on your email address. <BR>
+ex. bash n82wp.sh scan ne@nemanja.io <BR>